 Business & Policy Food Issues Good News (No, Really): We May Only Need to Increase Food Production 70% by 2050 By Mat McDermott Writer Yogamaya: Registered yoga teacher New York University: MS, Global Affairs Burlington College: BA, writing and literature.
 Mat McDermott is a writer, photographer, film-maker, nature lover, and accomplished yogi our editorial process Twitter Twitter Mat McDermott Updated October 11, 2018 Migrated Image Share Twitter Pinterest Email Business & Policy Corporate Responsibility Environmental Policy Economics Food Issues What's the good news in that headline?
-According to the UK's Soil Association, estimates by the UN that to feed our ever-increasing population we will have to double food production by 2050 are too high and based on flawed data.
+The United Nations (UN) estimates that to feed our ever-increasing population we will have to double food production by 2050 may be wrong.
+So says the UK's Soil Association, who state the estimates are too high and based on flawed data.
 Instead, an increase of about 70% is more accurate.
 Still a daunting task, but one decidedly easier considering that the difference between the two figures is more than the entire food production of the American continent.
-WATCH VIDEO - Focus Earth: The Food Industry Part of the problem is that policymakers have been relying on the higher figure and pushing industrial farming methods that are less-than sustainable.
+PBS produced a series of videos titled, Focus Earth.
+The series explores issues facing the global community.
+Episode 5 of season one, The Future of Food, explores global innovations to create sustainable food sources.
+Part of the problem is that policymakers have been relying on the higher figure and pushing industrial farming methods that are less-than sustainable.
 Soil Association policy director Peter Melchett, quoted in The Guardian: In abusing the figures government ministers and others are trying to exclude the possibility of us producing food in a way that would be good for the planet and good for our health.
 Instead of assuming a ghastly starvation and obesity vision of the future, what we need is food systems which feed everyone a healthy and decent diet.
 How are the figures 'abused'?
 The Soil Association says the UN Food and Agriculture Organization has used calculations for increased food production that are now a decade out of date, rounded up.
-Additionally, the FAO assumes that billions more people will continue to trend towards diets high in meat and dairy products, and that high levels of food waste will continue to be the norm.
-Read the whole Soil Association report: Telling porkies: The big fat lie about doubling food productionLike this?
-Follow me on Twitter and Facebook.
+Additionally, the FAO assumes that billions of more people will continue to trend towards diets high in meat and dairy products and that high levels of food waste will continue to be the norm.